P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 # Calling native code from Python

-Testing C code with Python would only make sense if it was easy to call native code from the interpreter.
-Thankfully, the Python standard library comes with the [`ctypes`][ctypes] module which allows us to do just that!
+Testing C code with Python would only make sense if it were easy to call native code from the interpreter.
+Thankfully, the Python standard library comes with the [`ctypes`][ctypes] module that allows us to do just that!
 So let's start looking at some C code, for instance,

     :::c